The Sun (New York City): History

 The Sun was the first newspaper to report crimes and personal events such as suicides, deaths, and divorces.
+The paper had a focus on police reports and human-interest stories for the masses, which consisted of short descriptions of arrests, thefts, and violence.
+With their competitor the New York Herald, founded by James Gordon Bennett, they covered murder cases such as Helen Jewett's murder, the murder of John C. Colt, Samuel Colt's brother, and Mary Rogers's case near Sybil's Cave.
+The Sun and The Herald took sides in these cases, championing working class people over the traditional landed and mercantile elites which, during this era, held disproportionate power over the nation's politics and economy.

+Benjamin Day's brother-in-law, Moses Yale Beach, joined the venture in 1834, became co-owner in 1835, and a few years later, became sole proprietor, bringing a number of innovations to the industry.
+It became the largest among the Gotham papers for 20 years, sometimes eclipsed by the New-York Tribune or the New York Herald.

-Day printed the first newspaper account of a suicide.
-This story was significant because it was the first about an ordinary person.
+The newspaper printed the first newspaper account of a suicide.
+This story was significant because it was the first about the death of an ordinary person.
 It changed journalism forever, making the newspaper an integral part of the community and the lives of the readers.
-Prior to this, all stories in newspapers were about politics or reviews of books or the theater.

 Day was the first to hire reporters to go out and collect stories.
-Prior to this, newspapers relied on readers sending in items, and on making unauthorized copies of stories from other newspapers.
-(This was in the days before the organization of syndicates like the Associated Press (AP) and United Press International (UPI).
+Prior to this, newspapers dealt almost exclusively in articles about politics or reviews of books or the theater and relied, in the days before the organization of syndicates such as the Associated Press (AP) and United Press International (UPI), on items sent in by readers and unauthorized copies of stories from other newspapers.
 The Sun's focus on crime was the beginning of "the craft of reporting and storytelling".

+Crime news provided New Yorkers with information about how the city worked, dwelling on violations of justice, abuse of state power and corrupt schemes.

-The Sun was the first newspaper to show that a newspaper could be substantially supported by advertisements rather than subscription fees, and could be sold on the street instead of delivered to each subscriber.
-Its primary audience was working people.
-Day and The Sun recognized that the masses were fast becoming literate, and demonstrated that a profit could be made selling to the larger numbers of them.
-Prior to The Sun, printers produced the newspapers, often at a loss, making their living selling printing services.
+The Sun was also the first newspaper to show that a newspaper could be substantially supported by advertisements rather than subscription fees, and could be sold on the street instead of delivered to each subscriber.
+Prior to The Sun, printers produced newspapers, often at a loss, making their living selling printing services.
+Day and The Sun recognized that the masses were fast becoming literate, and demonstrated that a profit could be made selling to them.

-The offices of the Sun were initially located on Printing House Square, now called Park Row, Manhattan, and was next to New York City Hall and New York City Police Department.
-An evening edition, known as The Evening Sun, was introduced in 1887.
+The offices of The Sun were initially located on Printing House Square, now called Park Row, Manhattan, and was next to New York City Hall and New York City Police Department.
+It had a pigeon house built on the roof of its New York office at Nassau Street, receiving news from New York Harbor.
+They also later used horses, steamships, trains, and the telegraph, the Pony Express and Royal Mail Ships.